-The third app is meant for your restaurant or your food delivery business.
+The third app is meant for a restaurant or your food delivery business.
 Either way, it’s usually a web application, as it’s more convenient to see all orders and manage couriers from a desktop computer.
 The platform depends on your business needs.
-Basically, the restaurant app is an admin panel for the whole delivery system.
-Let’s look at its features in more detail.

 Must-have features for a restaurant admin panel

 Accounts protect your food delivery admin panel from unauthorized access by requiring users to log in.
 You can build your account authorization logic in many different ways: from a simple login and password system to a two-factor authentication logic that will provide more security.

 A personal profile should provide access to all necessary features of the admin panel.
 If your business model requires administrators with different roles, you can assign those roles to different accounts.

 A content management feature allows administrators to edit all information concerning restaurants, menu items, and prices.
 Content management functionality allows for adding new menu items, creating restaurant pages, and changing descriptions and photos.

 After setting the prices for each item using the content management system, you might want to add discounts.
 To make prices change automatically and to calculate discounts at checkout, you’ll need discount logic.

 Discount functionality is useful, especially if you offer coupons for special offers.
 You can let customers pair discounts depending on your business model.